Posted in

 Cultural Influences

-Media and globalization have also contributed to the different names for the sport.
+The globalisation of the media has also contributed to the different names for the sport.
 As English-language media outlets broadcast matches globally, the terminology used in the coverage can influence how the sport is referred to in various regions.

 Conclusion